lwvmobile/dsd-fme/README.md

 5. ~~Improve Monitor Source Audio (if #2 on list is up and working)~~ Not currently playing well with Pulse Audio, need to re-evaluate

-6. Make simple to use installer script.
+6. ~~Make simple to use installer script.~~ Working on script now, also have full build and install guide down below

 ## How to clone, and check out this branch